Although I studied English Literature at Oxford, I never imagined I would become an author. Until I had a dream that changed everything...

 During my presentations I chart my unusual journey to becoming an author, talk my audience through the plots of my books with the help of a box of props and answer questions.
 I can speak to any number of students and particularly love BIG audiences (450 at one school!).

-I also offer interactive creative writing workshops, in which I show students how to get their writing to spring off the page, explore story structure and openings and look at characterisation.
+I also offer interactive creative writing workshops, in which I show students how to get their writing to spring off the page (show-not-tell), explore story structure and openings and look at characterisation.

 I enjoy working with all ages, from KS2 Primary and KS3 Secondary pupils through to GCSE students and Sixth Formers.
 I am also happy to spend some time with the very youngest members of a school, reading to them and having an informal chat.